yvelikova/axway-open-docs/content/en/docs/apigtw_devguide/jmx_enable.md

 ...
 try {
     MBeanServer mbs = ManagementFactory.getPlatformMBeanServer();
-    // Construct the ObjectName for the MBean we will register ObjectName name = new ObjectName(
+    // Construct the ObjectName for the MBean we will register.
+    ObjectName name = new ObjectName(
       "example:type=FilterInterceptorMBean");
     mbs.registerMBean(this, name);